elephantscale/es-training-new/deep-learning/tensorflow/TENSORFLOW-Lowlevel.md

  * Will create Session **and** make it the default

- * It will rrun statements as soon as they are defined
+ * It will rerun statements as soon as they are defined

 ```python